bradymiller/bradymiller.github.io/todo/index.md

 ### Scheduled items to do
 1. Whenever update or build the docker, check if need to increment the `git clone https://github.com/letsencrypt/letsencrypt` branch that is collected.
+1. AWS has set up reserved instances of ec2/rds stuff to decrease costs (done; keeping reg db on demand since will hopefully go away in a couple months; waiting to hear back from rd on turning off 3 ec2 and 1 rds instances)

 ### OpenEMR Code Reviews
 * [Pull Requests](https://github.com/openemr/openemr/pulls)